 - earnings (if using Checkouts)

-Understanding each of these numbers—and how they’re calculated—will help you gain valuable insights into your page or form’s performance.
+Understanding each of these numbers—and how they’re calculated—will help you gain valuable insights into your asset's performance.

 About page views

-For pop-ups, keep in mind we only track a view when someone opens your pop-up.
-We do not directly track pages where your pop-ups are hosted.
+For standalone pop-ups, keep in mind we only track a view when someone opens your pop-up.
+We do not directly track external pages where your pop-ups are hosted.

 About conversions and conversion rate

-Your page’s conversion rate reflects how many opt-ins you have compared to unique views.
+Your asset's conversion rate reflects how many opt-ins you have compared to unique views.
 (Specifically, we divide conversions by unique views to calculate a conversion percentage.)

 You may also choose to count button clicks as conversions on your pages.
 Similar to multiple forms in the tip above, all buttons that are set to count their clicks as conversions will be added together in the total number of conversions for the entire page.